-Due to the nature of the programming at the ELCs, parents are asked not to bring outside food into the ELCs.
-Parents of students with special dietary needs can work with the Site Administer to develop a feeding plan.
+Due to the nature of the programming at the Educational Learning Centers, parents are asked not to bring outside food into the Educational Learning Centers.
+Parents of students with special dietary needs can work with the Site Administrator to develop a feeding plan.

 If your student wishes to bring snacks, we ask that they are prepackaged.
 All snacks will be kept in their locker or cubby area until the appropriate time.
-Please do NOT send pop, energy drinks, etc. as those items will be kept in a student's locker or cubby area until the end of the day.
+Please do NOT send pop, energy drinks, etc. those items will be kept in a student's locker or cubby area until the end of the day.
 Some transportation vehicles prohibit food/drinks as well.